binlabnet/vaultssh/README.md

-A Vault client supporting interactive ssh sessions using signed ssh certificates done all in-memory.
+A Vault client supporting ssh remote commands, interactive sessions and scp file transfer using signed ssh certificates done all in-memory.

 ## vaultssh
  It is motivated by the need to be able to ssh from a shared bastion jump host and we :
- * Cannot store keys on disk
+ * Cannot store keys on disk (not secure)
+ * Cannot use ssh agent forwarding (not secure)
  * Don't want to remember or manage a complicated passphrase

 For this system to work, the ssh servers must be configured to trust the vault ca, which signs the users ssh cert.

 The demo script captures all the steps so use that as reference.

 ## Operation
-There are two modes of operation:
+Here are the modes of operation:
 1. addkey : user injects his ssh keypair into Vault *once* for subsequent ssh access
 1. ssh: the user uses this mode to log into vault, sign his key and start an interactive ssh session
+1. scpto: the user uses this mode to log into vault, sign his key and transfer files to a remote system
+1. scpfrom: the user uses this mode to log into vault, sign his key and transfer files from a remote system

 ## Project Setup
 * The build and demo dependencies include: Go (go1.11.2), Docker (18.09.0), Git (2.18.0), dep (v0.5.0), vault (0.11.5)